Assistive Technology and Adaptive Equipment for Children with Cerebral Palsy

 - Sponges and brushes with longer handles

 - Eating utensils with grips or that are weighted

 - Non-skid rugs

 - Tables that can be moved up and down

 - Aids for positioning in bed or on couches and chairs

 A child with cerebral palsy can benefit in major ways from using assistive technology and adaptive devices.
-Parents can help their children get what they need by working with the public schools.
-With an evaluation for needs, a child can get an individualized education plan through the special education department.
+Parents can advocate for what their children need by working with the public schools.
+With an evaluation, a child can get an individualized education program (IEP) through the special education department.
 This may include assistive devices that the school will then provide.
 Parents or adults with cerebral palsy can contact government organizations, advocacy groups, and community groups to seek assistance with paying for and getting these much-needed devices.